Minimum wage country profile for Romania

 The National Council for Small- and Medium-sized Enterprises (Consiliul Național al Întreprinderilor Private Mici și Mijlocii din România, CNIPMMR)

-Law 283/2024, which amends the Labour Code and transposes the European Directive of Adequate Minimum wages, stipulates that the Government sets the minimum wage through a procedure that includes several criteria:
+Law 283/2024, which amends the Labour Code and transposes the European Directive of Adequate Minimum Wages, stipulates that the Government sets the minimum wage through a procedure that includes several criteria:

 The purchasing power of the minimum wage and the cost of living